MartijnNieuwenhuizen/generate-component/readme.md

 If you would like to have the files exported with the prepare setup, just add the flag `--with-prepare`

+### Create files with the prepare setup

+If the component should also include a `index.story.tsx` file (for storybook), just add the flag `--with-story`

 #### Example

 `"make-module": "node node_modules/@martijnnieuwenhuizen/generate-component ./components/modules $1" --with-netlify-cms`